dburles/meteor-collection-helpers/README.md

 </template>
 ```

-#### Outside of templates
+#### Use outside of templates

-You can of course have access to the methods and properies outside of your templates:
+You can of course access helpers outside of your templates:

 ```javascript
 Books.findOne().author().firstName; // Charles